-- User can have a free trial but a completely free version is not available
+- Users can have a free trial but a completely free version is not available

 - Enterprise Plan: For 1000+ Gmail accounts.
 Contact ActiveInbox for enterprise pricing.

 It is built on a minimal approach.
-There are no dropdowns, checkboxes and date settings to make you distracted or double your efforts to make a to do list.
+There are no dropdowns, checkboxes or date settings to distract you or double your efforts to make a to do list.
 The Todo.txt is an editor that can help you manage your to do items and tasks with only a few touches and keystrokes.

 You may require some time to get hands-on with the Todo.txt application, but once you are easy with it you might not look for other apps to manage your daily to do tasks.
 Additionally, there is a command prompt app for completing tasks and adding items.